 hot glue gun and glue sticks may help

-string or florist’s wire may help
+string or floral wire may help

-1. Start with a wreath of choice as your base.
+Start with a wreath form

 2. Harvest hydrangea cuttings during fall.